smithjd/sql-pet/docs/05-docker-setup-postgres-with-dvdrental.md

 ## Overview

-You've already connected to Postgres with R, now you need a "realistic" (`dvdrental`) database.
+You've already connected to PostgreSQL with R, now you need a "realistic" (`dvdrental`) database.
 We're going to demonstrate how to set one up, with two different approaches.
-This chapter and the next do the same job, illustrating the different approaches that you can take and helping you see the different points whwere you could swap what's provided here with a different DBMS or a different backup file or something else.
+This chapter and the next do the same job, illustrating the different approaches that you can take and helping you see the different points where you could swap what's provided here with a different DBMS or a different backup file or something else.

 The code in this first version is recommended because it is an "all in one" approach.
 Details about how it works and how you might modify it are included below.
 There is another version in the the next chapter that you can use to investigate Docker commands and components.